-SDG 8

-While the Code of Conduct (described above) represents the values BAWAG Group stands for, the Supplier Code of Conduct defines our expectations towards business partners.
-These expectations cover, in particular, ethically correct and legally
+SDG 8 While the Code of Conduct (described above) represents the values BAWAG Group stands for, the Supplier Code of Conduct SDG 13 defines our expectations towards business partners.
+These expectations cover, in particular, ethically correct and legally SDG 16 compliant behavior, environmental protection and human rights.
+Among other things, counterparties undertake that they: COP 1 COP 2

-SDG 16

-COP 1

-- comply with applicable laws of the respective jurisdiction; - refrain from actions that could unlawfully influence the decisions of government representatives and public bodies or authorities; - prohibit the acceptance of gifts and gratuities from employees in connection with their work and duties in excess of customary gifts or other benefits; - respect fundamental rights, health and safety of employees; and - respect environmental protection by complying with applicable laws, regulations and international standards
+- comply with applicable laws of the respective jurisdiction; - refrain from actions that could unlawfully influence the decisions of government representatives and public bodies or authorities: - prohibit the acceptance of gifts and gratuities from employees in connection with their work and duties in excess of customary gifts or other benefits; - respect fundamental rights, health and safety of employees; and - respect environmental protection by complying with applicable laws, regulations and international standards